VictorAppelgren/saga-fe/README.md

 This is the frontend application for Saga Intelligence, built with SvelteKit and TypeScript.

 Victor:
-Use the conda env: argos8
+Use the venv: .venv in the root directory of the backend.

 And start the API server with:
 ```bash